Katie Smith – Associate Head Coach – 4th Season – Ohio State ’96

 - Three-time Olympic Gold Medalist (2000, 2004, 2008)

-Katie Smith enters her third season as a member of the New York Liberty coaching staff, having been promoted to associate head coach for the 2016 season, after serving two years as an assistant coach.
+Katie Smith enters her fourth season as a member of the New York Liberty coaching staff, having been promoted to associate head coach for the 2016 season, after serving two years as an assistant coach.
+Since Smith joined the coaching staff, the Liberty has posted an overall record of 59-43 (.578), posting back-to-back 20-win seasons and WNBA Playoffs berths in 2015 and 2016.

 Smith spent the 2013 season – her final in the WNBA – with the Liberty, reuniting with Bill Laimbeer who she won two titles with as a member of the Detroit Shock (now Dallas).
 She retired after the 2013 campaign, finishing her 17-year playing career as the all-time leading scorer in women’s professional basketball and second in WNBA history, scoring 7,885-career points as a professional and 6,452 in the WNBA.